-Any vacancies cocurring in the membership of the Board of Directors shall be filled by the President of the United States.
-The heads of the several executive
+6. Any vacancies occurring in the membership of the Noard of Directors shall be filled by the President of the United States.
+9. The heads of the several executive departments, independent establishments and Government owned and Government controlled corporations shall cooperate with the corporation in certrying out its duties and shall purchase, at not to exceed current market prices, the products or services of maid industries, to the extent resulting during and the result by an.

-9. The heats of the several executive departments, independent establishments and Covernment events and covernment controlled corporations shall cooperate with the corporation in carrying out its duties and shall purchase, at not to exceed current market prices, the products or services of said industries, to the extent required or permitted by law.
-10. All powers and duties vested in the Attorney General and not specifically transferred to the corporation by said dot of June 25, 1054, or by this Executive Order and assumed by said corporation, shall remain vested in the Attorney General or his duly qualified representatives as heretofore.
+10. All powers and duties vested in the Attorney General and not specifically transferred to the corporation by seld Act of June 23, 1934, or by this Kneutive Order and assumed by said corporation, shall remain vested in the Altorney General or his duly qualified representatives as heretofore.